-If a FCW with Mitigation event begins at a speed below 32 mph (52 km/h), the system may provide the maximum braking possible to mitigate the potential forward collision.
+If a FCW with Mitigation event begins at a speed below 37 mph (60 km/h), the system may provide the maximum braking possible to mitigate the potential forward collision.
 If the Forward Collision Warning with Mitigation event stops the vehicle completely, the system will hold the vehicle at standstill for two seconds and then release the brakes.
+If a pedestrian is encountered in the path at the same speed threshold, the system will attempt to bring the vehicle to a stop.